 Income Statement Comparison

-The following table compares the most recent income statements of Booking Holdings Inc. and Marriott International, Inc., providing insights into their financial performance.
+The following table provides a comparison of the most recent income statements for Booking Holdings Inc. and Marriott International, Inc., highlighting their financial performance metrics.

 Interpretation of Income Statement